Online registration for volunteering at the Cancer Research UK London Winter Run is OPEN! Sign up here!

 Is there anything I can do to help before the event?

 We are always looking for help to promote our event.
-We want everyone to spread the word that the London Winter Run is taking place, through distribution of our promotional materials, contacting local companies and getting as many people excited about the event as possible.
+We want everyone to spread the word that the Cancer Research UK London Winter Run is taking place, through distribution of our promotional materials, contacting local companies and getting as many people excited about the event as possible.
 If you are interested in being involved in promoting the event, please email email@example.com to find out more information.

 What should I wear or bring to the event?

-The following are not essential, but are very useful to bring along if you have them;
+The following are not essential, but are very useful to bring along if you have them:

-- Warm hat and gloves + waterproofs
+- A hat + waterproofs

 - A small bag with a drink and nibbles to eat

-- Small torch or head torch as it will may be dark when we first get on site!
+- Small torch or head torch as it may be dark when we first get on site!

-Please note that there will be nowhere to store you bag or items so please only bring with you what you need and leave valuables at home.
+Please note that there will be nowhere to store your bag or items so please only bring with you what you need and leave valuables at home.
 Please bring a rucksack or other bag that you can keep on you whilst you do your role.

 What should I do to prepare myself to be volunteering at the event?